why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/image_choice.md

 ### Authenticity Check

+To perform the authenticity check of the ISO image,

+1. obtain the official GPG public key and SHA256 hash file from here (http://download.opensuse.org/tumbleweed/iso/) of your required openSUSE iso version.
+2. Download the required "filename.iso.sha256.asc" and "filename.iso.sha256" file and save it named with "sha256sum.txt.gpg" and "sha256sum.txt" in one folder.
+(Note: ISO file and these two .txt file should be in one folder).
-To perform the authenticity check of the ISO image, obtain the official GPG public key from openSUSE with keyserver information.
-You can then perform the check from a command prompt.
+3. You can then perform the check from a command prompt.

+   gpg --verify sha256sum.txt.gpg sha256sum.txt

+   {Message for you Ad: you can attach a image of the result of this command line}

+As long as it says Good signature from "openSUSE Tumbleweed ISO Signing Key <root@opensuse.org>" and with a fingerprint matching the one shown above and that you used to download the key, then that means your download is authentic.
+In case it was tampered with the message would be BAD signature from ....

+You can ignore the warning that comes after that, it is expected and perfectly normal.

 ## Get to the installer
 In this section you will learn how to get to a running installer for _Tumbleweed_ or _Leap_.
 This involves: